Missio 2025 conference in Honduras was a “call to action” amid government aid cutbacks

-Missio 2025, the annual Episcopal mission conference scheduled for April in Honduras, is a call to action amid the current cutbacks in US international humanitarian assistance around the world, say GEMN leaders.
-The conference will be an opportunity for mission activists to consult with one another about current developments.
+Missio 2025, the annual Episcopal mission conference held in April in Honduras, was a call to action amid the current cutbacks in US international humanitarian assistance around the world, said GEMN leaders.
+The conference was an opportunity for mission activists to consult with one another about current developments.

 Meeting on March 19, the network’s executive team emphasized that the work of Episcopal mission agencies engaged in education, healthcare and infrastructure development on a global basis is especially important in light of recent US government actions such as defunding and dismantling the US Agency for International Development.

 The leaders acknowledged that mission agencies cannot come close to filling the financial gap left by the current uncertainty about the future of USAID, which was funded at about $40 billion, and other government-funded initiatives.
 However, they encouraged Episcopalians to contribute generously to mission agencies.
-The executive team currently consists of president Paul Rajan, secretary Walter Brownridge, treasurer Bill Kunkle and executive director Titus Presler.
+The executive team currently consists of president Paul Rajan, vice president Nancy Seaby, secretary Sister Sarah Margaret, treasurer Bill Kunkle and executive director Titus Presler.

 At its March meeting the GEMN Board discussed the Feb.
 12 Time Magazine article by Eric Ha, CEO of medical Teams International, entitled “Foreign Aid Is Retreating.
 The Church Must Not.”
 Wrote Ha: